 Abstract.
-The theory of cooperative games with vague cooperation is based on modelling fuzzy coalitions as fuzzy subsets of the set of all players who participate in the coalitions with some part of their "power".
-Here, we suggest an alternative approach assuming that coalitions are formed by relatively compact groups of individual players each of which represents a specific common interest.
+The theory of cooperative games with vague cooperation is based on the model of fuzzy coalitions as fuzzy subsets of the set of all players who participate in the coalitions with some part of their "power".
+Here, we suggest an alternative approach assuming that coalitions are formed by relatively compact groups of individual players each of which represents a specific and joined interest.
 Each individual player may participate in several such groups and, as their member, in several coalitions.
-Our aim is to show that such an alternative model of fuzzy coalitions, in spite of its seemingly higher complexity, offers an interesting more sophisticated reflection of the structure of vague cooperation and of relations being in its background.
+The model is formulated in this paper, and some of its properties are shown.
+Our aim is to show that such alternative model of fuzzy coalitions, in spite of its seemingly higher complexity, offers more sophisticated reflection of the structure of vague cooperation and of relations being in its background.